ufo009e/pcap-http-replay-/README.md

 This script is used for replaying http response from pcap file.
-Only supports GET and POST.
 It has 3 mode:

 1. hex mode (when args -u = 0 and -d = 0), only return matched replay when received http request (header and content) is exactly same as request in pcap file.